Why does my cat sleep under the covers?

 But, this is not always the case.

-In fact, some cats would prefer to sleep on the covers while others might never enter the bedroom at all!
+In fact, some cats would prefer to be on top of the covers while others might never enter the bedroom at all!

 So why do some cats like to sleep under blankets?
 And what are the risks involved with doing so?

-In this article, we will discuss some of the reasons about their behaviors.
+In this article, we will discuss some of these reasons and motivations behind their behaviors.

-Why does your cat sleep under the covers?
+Why does my cat sleep under the covers?

 If you’ve ever caught your cat sleeping under the covers, you might wonder why they do it.